 For processing services, TNT LP and TNT LP Predecessor receive either fees or a percentage of commodities as payment for these services, depending on the type of contract.
 Under percent-of-proceeds contracts, TNT LP and TNT LP Predecessor are paid for their services by keeping a percentage of the NGLs extracted and the residue gas resulting from processing natural gas.
 In percent-of-proceeds arrangements, TNT LP and TNT LP Predecessor remit either a percentage of the proceeds received from the sales of residue gas and NGLs or a percentage of the residue gas or NGLs at the tailgate of the plant to the producer.
 Under the terms of percent-of-proceeds and similar contracts, TNT LP and TNT LP Predecessor may purchase the producer's share of the processed commodities for resale or deliver the commodities to the producer at the tailgate of the plant.
-Percent-of-liquids contracts are variations on this arrangement.
-Under keep-whole contracts, TNT LP and TNT LP Predecessor receive for services or purchase for resale are in turn sold and recognized in accordance with the criteria outlined above.
+Percent-of-value and percent-of-liquids contracts are variations on this arrangement.
+Under keep-whole contracts, TNT LP and TNT LP Predecessor keep the NGLs extracted and return the processed natural gas or value of the natural gas to the producer.
+Natural gas or NGLs that TNT LP and TNT LP Predecessor receive of resolved for services or purchase for resale are in turn sold and recognized in accordance with the criteria outlined above.
 Under fee based contracts, TNT LP and TNT LP Predecessor receive a fee-based on throughput volumes.